sirPixieJerry/sirPixieJerry/README.md

 I am currently looking for work.
 Please give me a job so I can use [this](https://github.com/sirPixieJerry/sirPixieJerry/blob/main/media/img/alien-cat.jpeg) alien cat profile picture again instead of this weird photo of myself.

--   I’m currently working on a page about origami and rings.
--   I’m currently learning to pass coding challenges, [Three.js](https://threejs.org/) and [TypeScript](https://www.typescriptlang.org/)
 -   I’m looking to collaborate on a very special [page](https://github.com/StefAltavista/Noises) with [Stef](https://github.com/StefAltavista) and [Lucas](https://github.com/Lucaisok).
 -   Take a look at my [repositories](https://github.com/sirPixieJerry?tab=repositories).
 -   Ask me about anything you like.
 I'm happy to help!